reetikamadan/Analysis-of-Economic-and-Social-Factors-Influencing-Female-Participation/README.md

-# Analysis of Economic and Social Factors Influencing Female Participation
+# Analysis of Economic and Social Factors Influencing Female Participation using Python

 ## Overview
 This project explores the economic and social factors that influence female participation in education, the labor force, and leadership roles.
 Using statistical and machine learning techniques, I analyzed global datasets to uncover key drivers and relationships.
 The project is divided into three main analyses, followed by an exploration of feature importance.